alphagov/government-service-design-manual/service-manual/making-software/information-security.md

 - Technical controls: cryptographic software, authentication and authorization systems, secure protocols

-Not every system requires a fully battery of security controls.
+Not every system requires a full battery of security controls.
 Indeed, "completely secure systems" do not exist, and overly secure systems are often prohibitively expensive or thoroughly inconvenient for their users.
 You should aim to build services that are *appropriately secure*, and in practice you will